25 Things to Do in the Riviera Maya That You Absolutely Need to Have on Your Bucket List

 The archaeological site in Tulum.

-3. Visit Playa del Carmen, for partying and shopping
+4. Visit Playa del Carmen for partying and shopping

-If you are looking for adventurous things to do on the Riviera Maya, you must visit Akumal.
+If you’re looking for adventurous things to do on the Riviera Maya, be sure to visit Akumal.

-Akumal is one of the most visited beaches along the Riviera Maya for its friendly turtles swimming just off the public beach, with which you can swim; you don’t need a tour, just bring snorkel gear.
+Akumal is one of the most visited beaches along the Riviera Maya, known for its friendly turtles that swim just off the public beach.
+Unfortunately, it’s now a natural park, officially.
+Therefore in order to swim with the turtles you need to purchase a tour.
+It’s only 500 pesos and it last 45 minutes.

 Aerial view of Isla Mujeres and Punta Sur.